-Encephalopathy is damage to the brain or spine due to ischemia, or death of the cells due to hypoxia, which is lack of oxygen.
-All cells of the body need oxygen to live, and if they’re deprived of oxygen for too long, they’ll die.
-Cellular death can cause damage to organs, such as the brain, when the cells can’t grow back, or the organ itself can’t compensate for the damage done.
-HIE is the actual condition that causes neurological disorders in infants that leads to conditions such as cerebral palsy, mental retardation, and spastic quadriplegia, because an infant’s brain is still developing when the brain cells die.
-Thus, infants are especially vulnerable to lack of oxygen.
-Accordingly, having their oxygen cut off for any length of time can have dire, life-long consequences for the baby.
+Encephalopathy is damage to the brain or spine due to ischemia or the death of the cells due to hypoxia, which is the lack of oxygen.
+All cells of the body need oxygen to live, and if they’re deprived of oxygen for too long, then they’ll die.
+Cellular death can cause damage to organs, such as the brain, when either the cells can’t grow back or the organ itself can’t compensate for the damage done.
+Hypoxic ischemic encephalopathy (HIE) is a condition that causes neurological disorders in infants and leads to conditions such as cerebral palsy, mental retardation and spastic quadriplegia because the infants’ brains are still developing when the brain cells die.
+Thus, infants are especially vulnerable to the lack of oxygen.
+Accordingly, having their oxygen cut off for any length of time can have dire, lifelong consequences for the baby.

 HIE is also a common cause of infant death, implicated in about 23% of all newborn deaths worldwide.

 While it’s possible that oxygen can be cut off during labor and shortly after birth, it need not cause brain damage if medical professionals caring for the mother and baby are vigilant to avoid hypoxia and to remedy it as soon as they recognize it.

 The signs of HIE are signs of hypoxia themselves, as prolonged lack of oxygen can lead to cellular death.
 They include:

 - A baby not breathing (lungs not inflating)

 - Low Apgar score (a baby in poor physical condition)

 It’s also to be noted that premature babies may not have fully developed lungs or airway systems (usually less than 37 weeks gestation) and are therefore particularly vulnerable to HIE.